exercism/javascript/concepts/regular-expressions/about.md

 // => "Say HELLO to the CHATBOT"
 ```

+> 💡 In the end, the combination of regular expressions and the `replace()` method is a more dynamic way of replacing elements.
+Using a single string may be limited.

 ### Split

 The [split()][mdn-regex-split] method in JavaScript represents a different way of using and manipulating strings with regular expressions.

+In this way, we will be using regex in order to divide a given string by recognizing a pattern, e.g. `str.split(/[,.\s]/)`.
+This pattern will be used as the `separator`.

 ```javascript
 const str = 'hello,user.how are.you';